brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 ![RIFT Clos 3x3 Failures repaired by positive disaggregation](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-clos-3-x-3-failure-pos-disagg.png)

+*Figure 2: Positive disaggregation repairs a failure in a 2-level topology.*

 The first thing to observe is that having only a default route on leaf-1 is not good enough anymore.
 Why not?
 Let's see what happens if leaf-1 sends a packet to leaf-3.
 The default route has a 1/3rd chance of sending the packet to spine-1, a 1/3rd chance for spine-2, and a 1/3rd chance for spine-3.